santolucito/santolucito.github.io/COMS1002/3/index.md

 You will score full points by overlaying a screen capture of your processing sketch with a video of the microbit manipulation.
 If you take a video with your phone of your computer screen and the microbit manipulation you can score at most 28 points on this section.
 - 20 points - Creativity.
 This is a subjective measure.
 You need to get comfortable with your work being judged in a subjective manner when working in Computing in Arts.
 To score full points here, submit a work that you are proud to call your own.
 Pursue something that is artistically motivating you, and communicate that through your documentation.

+**NOTE** Because this is the last assignment of the semester, NO late submissions will be accepted (we need to get grades in very shortly after the assignment deadline).
+Failure to turn this assignment in on time will result in a zero grade.

 <hr>

 ### Lecture 5: